 When evaluating liquid CDs, it’s worthwhile to review the benefits of these accounts.
 Some of the key upsides are:

 • Liquidity.
-One of the key selling features of liquid CDs is the ability to access and withdraw your funds prior to the term’s end.
+You can access and withdraw your funds prior to the term’s end.
 Perhaps you’re having an emergency that requires cash, or you decide to move around your money to better meet your financial goals.
+It’s possible!

 • No penalties.
 If you dip into the account before it matures, you won’t be assessed a fee.

 • Security.
 Liquid CDs are safe investments.
-These accounts are federally insured, so you know your money is protected when you open a liquid CD with a bank or credit union.
-This is one of the reasons why liquid CDs are considered low-risk investments.
-Even if a bank falters, your money is still safe.
+These accounts are federally insured up to $250,000 per depositor, per account ownership category, per insured institution.
+You’ll know your money is protected when you open a liquid CD with a bank or credit union.
+Even in the very rare situation of a bank failure, you’re covered as noted.

 • Guaranteed returns.
 When you start a liquid CD account, you usually know the interest rate upfront.
 It may not be stratospheric, but it’s a sure thing.